boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/kpi-card.md

 ## How to configure data into KPI card

-> **NOTE:** Before adding the card widget to the design layout, make sure to create the data source.
+> **NOTE:** Before adding the card widget to the design layout, ensure that you have created the data source.
 You can refer to [this section](/working-with-data-sources/creating-a-new-data-source/) to learn how to create a new data source.

-> **IMPORTANT:** To showcase a KPI Card, a minimum requirement of both actual and target values is needed.
+> **IMPORTANT:** In order to showcase a KPI Card, a minimum requirement of both actual and target values is necessary.

-After creating a data source, follow the given steps to configure the data into the card widget:
+After creating a data source, follow the steps below to configure the data into the card widget:

-1. Drag the `KPI Card` control icon from the tool box into the design panel.
-You can find the control in the tool box by search.
+1. Drag the `KPI Card` control icon from the toolbox into the design panel.
+You can find the control in the toolbox by searching.

 ![Drag and drop](/static/assets/visualizing-data/visualization-widgets/images/kpi-card/drop-widget.png)